Peacock Plant

 Goeppertia makoyana

-The Peacock Plant is a stunning tropical perennial celebrated for its ornate, paper-thin leaves.
-Each leaf displays a complex, pale green background decorated with dark green oval patterns that radiate from the midrib, mirroring the beauty of a peacock's feathers.
-The undersides of the leaves are a striking deep purple, which are visible when the plant folds its leaves upward at night, a phenomenon known as nyctinasty.
+The Peacock Plant has thin pale green leaves marked with dark green oval patterns that radiate from the midrib, a bit like peacock feathers.
+Leaf undersides are deep purple and show when the plant folds its leaves upward at night.

 Light